Mixture of Virtual-Kernel Experts for Multi-Objective User Profile Modeling: Introduction

 \section{Introduction}

 User profiling is a fundamental task for many industrial applications, such as online advertising and recommendation systems \cite{yan2020learning}.
-Essentially, these systems serve for the connections between users and items.
-Therefore, understanding the features of both the users and items is the first step.
-Furthermore, the actions, attributes, and characteristics of the users are more abundant but complicated than that of items.
+Essentially, these systems serve for good connections between users and items.
+Therefore, understanding both the users and items well is the first step.
+Furthermore, the behaviors, attributes, and characteristics of the users is more abundant but complicated than that of items.
 So an accurate and comprehensive understanding of users is the foundation of personalization.
 The better the user profiles we build, the more precise the connections will be.

-Similar to many famous advertising and recommendation algorithm systems in industry, e.g., Google~\cite{davidson2010youtube} and Baidu~\cite{fan2019mobius}, the architecture of Tencent advertising algorithm system is also funnel-like, which is simply shown in Fig.~\ref{fig:ads_arch}.
-From the shown architecture, when the advertising request is triggered, the first step is targeting, that is, to pull the candidates from a massive advertising corpus (contains millions of ads) according to the user's profiles.
-The following steps are to select the most suitable ads for the user: scoring and ranking.
+Similar to many famous advertising and recommendation algorithm systems in industry, e.g., Google~\cite{davidson2010youtube} and Baidu~\cite{fan2019mobius}, the architecture of Tencent advertising algorithm system is funnel-like, which is simply shown in Fig.~\ref{fig:ads_arch}.
+As is shown, when the advertising request comes, the first step is \textbf{Targeting}, that is, to collect the candidates from a massive advertising corpus (contains millions of ads) according to the user's profiles.
+The following steps are to retrieve the most appropriate ads to the user: \textbf{Scoring} and \textbf{Ranking}.
 The former is to select hundreds of ads from tens of thousands, while the latter is to select dozens out.
-In brief, both two tasks aim to select the items that the user is more likely to click and convert from respective candidates by predicting the Click-through Rate (CTR) and Conversion Rate (CVR).
+In brief, both two tasks aim to select the items that the user is more likely to click and convert from respective candidates by predicting the Click-through Rate (CTR) and Conversion Rate (CVR) of user and ad.

-Tagging is the key component of user profiling, which means labeling the users with practical, expressive tags representing the users' preferences and plays a vital role in all the above steps.
-There are many kinds of tags in user's profiles, including the basic attributes (such as age, gender, education) and action-related preference tags.
-This study focuses on mining preference tags for users, which is more challenging and crucial than the basic attributes profile building.\footnote{Unless otherwise stated, user profiling in this paper refers to tagging for users.}
+In the advertising system, tagging is the key component of user profiling, which is labeling the users with practical, expressive tags to represent the users' preferences.
+It plays a vital role in all the above steps.
+There are many kinds of tags in user's profiles, roughly including the basic attributes (such as age, gender, education) and action-based preference tags (mined from users' inter-actions).
+This study focuses on mining preference tags to users, which is more challenging and crucial than the basic attributes profile building.\footnote{Unless otherwise stated, user profiling in this paper refers to tagging users.}